 Application Details

 Grants will be awarded based on proposals that explain (a) the purpose and goals of the proposed activities and how they will help to foster leadership for communities of faith; (b) the relationship and harmony of these activities with ongoing institutional efforts, particularly those connected to vocational exploration; (c) the ways in which proposed activities or programs would facilitate regular and formative connections between students and specific communities of faith during the grant period; and (d) the ways in which NetVUE-supported initiatives would be sustained by the institution beyond the grant period.
 Programs consisting primarily of direct financial support for undergraduate students (in the form of internships, scholarships, or stipends) will be considered only if the institution can demonstrate how it will sustain these programs well beyond the grant period.
+Additionally, proposals should include a plan for assessment and evaluation of the project, both during and at the end of the grant period, along with a description of indicators that would demonstrate that project goals have been met.
+The assessment plan (and associated budget) should include an external evaluation of all program elements.

 Eligible NetVUE institutions may submit only one proposal for a Grant for Fostering Leadership for Communities of Faith during the current round.
 To submit an application, please refer to the official Invitation for Applications and online application form:

-Applications for the current round of Grants for Fostering Leadership for Communities of Faith are due by December 15, 2023.
+Applications for the current round of Grants for Fostering Leadership for Communities of Faith are due by December 19, 2025.

 Contact Information